 5. Router Loopback Interface Addressing.
-As the minimum subnet size possible for IPv6 is a /64, we will assign the first /64 out of our /48 infrastructure block to be used for loopbacks even though each AS has either 3 or 4 routers in it.
+We have set aside a /27 for loopbacks even though each AS has either 3 or 4 routers in it - this leaves more than sufficient room for future expansion.
 The loopback address assignments which will be used for this module are below: